 Deacon Paul has been a parishioner of St. Joan of Arc for over twenty years.
 He and his wife Madhu are both animal lovers.
 Deacon Paul’s background has been in healthcare, which has involved a rich variety of service as an EMT, ETOH counselor, environmental health practitioner, psychiatric nurse, and healthcare surveyor of hospitals and nursing homes.

 His favorite quote is from Mother Teresa: “The fruit of silence is prayer, the fruit of prayer is faith, the fruit of faith is love, the fruit of love is service, and the fruit of service is peace.”

-Deacon Paul has served our parish community as an Extraordinary Minister of Holy Communion, a regular adorer at our Adoration Chapel, a volunteer for PADS, a member of the Pro-Life Ministry, and a wedding host who, with his wife Madhu, helps to orchestrate wedding liturgies and assist the parties involved.
+Deacon Paul has served our parish community as an Extraordinary Minister of Holy Communion, a regular adorer at our Adoration Chapel, a volunteer for PADS, a member of the Pro-Life Ministry, and a wedding host who, with his wife Madhu, helped to orchestrate wedding liturgies and assisted the parties involved.